Wildlife of Iraq: Extinct fauna

 The only confirmed record of a Caspian tiger was a specimen killed near Mosul in 1887.

-The Asiatic cheetah used to occur in the desert west of Basrah until 1926.
+The Asiatic cheetah occurred in the desert west of Basrah until 1926.
 The last known cheetah in the country was killed by a car.
 The last known Asiatic lion was killed on the lower Tigris in 1918.
 The last Arabian oryx was shot in 1914.
+Syrian elephants roamed Mesopotamia until around 700 BC.